-If you're an organic gardener, you're probably considering homemade solutions rather than chemicals to control weeds, although it's important to note that homemade products that may kill weeds are also chemical compounds.
+If you're an organic gardener, you're probably considering homemade solutions rather than synthetic chemicals to control weeds, although it's important to note that homemade products that may kill weeds are also chemical compounds.
 Both bleach and vinegar are effective herbicides, but not necessarily when mixed with water.
 In fact, you should use them undiluted if you want them to work.
 Use them separately; mixing any household chemicals or substances together is unadvised.
 Even used alone, they do pose hazards and need to be applied judiciously and with care.

-Note that neither vinegar nor bleach is a good option for widespread weed control.
-They work best when targeting individual weeds in specific locations, because they'll kill any plant they touch, and their use can impact not only soil pH but also can kill beneficial soil organisms.
+Neither vinegar nor bleach is a good option for widespread weed control.
+They work best when targeting individual weeds in specific locations, because they'll kill the top growth of any plant they touch, and their use can impact not only soil pH but also can kill beneficial soil organisms.
 Another downside is that these two products generally don't kill persistent roots, so they're not a permanent solution.

 Vinegar as an Herbicide

 Horticultural experts recognize that vinegar is a viable weed killing agent, but it must be a stronger grade than that available in your local market.
 Household vinegar typical in store-bought salad dressings and pickles contains about 5 percent acetic acid, the active ingredient.
 This amount of acetic acid can irritate your skin and eyes, but acetic acid is considered safe up to 8 percent, according to the U.S. Environmental Protection Agency (EPA).